DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/README.md

 The updated IPEM PiHat and IPEM PiHat Lite production design, now allows for either use of CT Clamps, and/or Rogowski Current Transformers.
 This allows for a wider spectrum of current ranges and cable sizes to be monitored.

+ - CT Clamps are the main stream safe and easy method to monitor currents from the mains tails or consumer unit circuits.

+ - Rogowski Current Transformers are typically for very high currents, or specialised current monitoring.

  **The Prototype Board**

 ![IPEM PiHat - Beta Preview](https://github.com/DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/blob/main/Datasheets%20and%20Information/DitroniX.net%20Raspberry%20Pi%205%20-%20IPEM%20Power%20Energy%20Monitor%20Board.jpg)